A. Gary Anderson

 1. Review your Curriculum

 • MGT 403: Quantitative Methods (business calculus, linear algebra, statistics) is a prerequisite to the MBA program.
-Students can meet this requirement by completing an inexpensive online math course or take MGT 403 in the first quarter of the program.
-The online math course (Knewton Alta) MUST be completed prior to your first quarter at AGSM, or you will need to take MGT 403 during the first quarter.
+Students can meet this requirement by completing two inexpensive online math courses or take MGT 403 in the first quarter of the program.
+The online math course (Knewton Alta) MUST be completed (100% mastery) prior to your first quarter at AGSM, or you will need to take MGT 403 during the first quarter.

 • Find out more about the Knewton Alta learning platform by watching the following videos: